user profile avatar

 • Dream career goals:

-To uncover crucial information in the field of epigenetics that establishes a foundation for further research.
+To uncover crucial information in the field of epigenetics that establishes a foundation for further research focusing on addiction.

 Sports